spoonboy-io/custom-tab-plugin/README.md

 ### Getting started

 There are database migration files provided to create a custom table and seed that table with dummy data.
-Follow these steps to load the data to your Morpheus appliance database.
+Follow these steps to load the data to your Morpheus appliance database (or external database).

-Create database table Morpheus.
+Create database table.

 ```
 mysql -h hostname -u morpheus morpheus < /path/to/migrations/create_managed_service_plugin_table.sql